1. SAP Glossary

 3. planning buckets profile

-What is planning buckets profile in SAP SCM-APO-CA - APO Cross-Application Components?
+What is 'planning buckets profile' in SAP SCM-APO-CA - APO Cross-Application Components?

-SAP Term: planning buckets profile
+planning buckets profile - Overview

 • Component: SCM-APO-CA